-Abraham Doras Shadd, the first Afro-Canadian to hold public office, was born in Wilmington, Delaware on March 2, 1801.
-He was the grandson of a white German soldier from Hesse Kassel, Germany and a free black woman.
-Shadd was free born and earned a respectable living as a shoemaker, supporting his wife and thirteen children.
-His passion, however, was obtaining civil rights for African Americans and later Afro-Canadians and he devoted his life to the abolitionist movement which sought the immediate end of slavery.
+Abraham Doras Shadd, the first Afro-Canadian to hold public office, was born in free Wilmington, Delaware on March 2, 1801, to parents Jeremiah Schad and Amelia Siscoe.
+Shadd earned a respectable living as a shoemaker, supporting his wife and thirteen children.
+His passion, however, was obtaining civil rights for African Americans and later Afro-Canadians, and he devoted his life to the abolitionist movement which sought the immediate end of slavery.

 Abraham Doras Shadd died on February 11, 1882 in Kent County, Ontario.
 He was 79.

 In 1994, the road that traverses the heart of North Buxton was renamed A.D.
 Shadd Road in his honour.
-In February 2009, Canada Post honoured Abraham Doras Shadd with a commemorative stamp.
+In February 2009, Canada Post honored Abraham Doras Shadd with a commemorative stamp.